-It has taken decades to reach this point due to lack of industry desire to change and an uninformed buying public.
-It is the goal of the global community to ban all remaining production of HCFCs by the 1st of January, 2030.
+It has taken decades to reach this point due to lack of industry desire to change and uninformed buyers.
+It is the goal of the global community to ban all remaining production of HCFCs by Jan 1 2030.
 The ban will also apply to imports.

 Is Your AC Running on Banned Refrigerant?